Bible School Sweden

 Maybe you don’t know much about this Scandinavian nation, or maybe you’ve heard of Swedish smörgåsbord, Vikings or the red-haired Swedish child hero Pippi Långstrump (Pippi Longstocking).

 Sweden is Europe’s fourth largest nation by area, but only has a population of about nine million.
 For a “small” country, it has a “big” reputation.
-The Nobel prizes, Swedish meatballs, IKEA, hockey players, Volvo and ABBA are just a few ways people know Sweden.
+The Nobel prizes, Swedish meatballs, IKEA, H&M, hockey players, Volvo and ABBA are just a few ways people know Sweden.

 Its northern remoteness, natural beauty and distinct Scandinavian culture draw visitors to this unique country.
 There’s so much to experience within Sweden’s rich heritage, cuisine and culture.